faizanCool/DeviceManager/Readme.md

 Unit tests

-  * covered most of unit tests
+  * Covered most of unit tests
   * DeviceBookingService - added a test which cover most of functionality, that need to be separated.
     But due to time constraint I just added to test for cover the functionality.
   * Unit tests were added only for functionalities, not for request schema validations.